Abu

 him was during the great Battle of Badr.

-dead Companions – including Mus`ab - and said: “The
+including Mus`ab - and said: “The Messenger of Allah

-peace on them until the Day of Judgment, they would return
+until the Day of Judgment, they would return the salutation

 |